matthiasrohr/OTMT/README.md

-# Open Threat Modeling Template
+# Open Threat Modeling Templates

 The aim of this site is to provide guidance around <a href="http://aka.ms/tmt2016">Microsofts Threat Modeling Tool</a> and to share templates and models.
 Threat Modeling Tool is a free windows based tool that can be used within a threat modeling activity.
 As of version 2016, is offers strong customization capability allowing to map your own threat logic and stencils to it.